DataDog/hiring-engineers/answers.md

 I tested the setup again with the curl command and received a success.

-The issue this time was that the GUI no longer showed active services, and this is where I'm stuck.
+The issue this time was that the GUI no longer populated any active services, and this is where I've been stuck.

 <p align="center">
         <img src="https://raw.githubusercontent.com/ehuang930/datadog_screenshots/master/APM_no_services.PNG">
 </p>

-I spent more hours than I'd care to share on this portion of the exercise, so if the issue is obvious, please let me know!
+I spent more hours than I'd like to admit on this portion of the exercise, so if the issue is obvious, please let me know!

 ***